jrb-s2c-github/atomika/README.md

 * Add the "-vvv" switch to the ansible-playbook command for verbose feedback.
 * The kubectl commands can be run on any control-plane
 * Error: "dr: \\\"cni0\\\" already has an IP address different from" ==> run *"ip link delete cni0 && ip link delete flannel.1"*
-* On the master node the cluster can be interrogated on the master: *"sudo kubectl --kubeconfig /etc/kubernetes/admin.conf get nodes"*
-This is especially useful in the time between cluster initialization and the copying of the kubeconfig from this location to the home directory of the ansible user.
+* **On the master node the cluster can also be interrogated by root: "sudo kubectl --kubeconfig /etc/kubernetes/admin.conf get nodes"**.
+This is especially useful between cluster initialization and the copying of the kubeconfig into the home directory of the ansible user.
-* Command completion of kubectl will be enabled.
-Should it not work, install bash completion using *sudo apt install bash-completion* followed by signing out and back in again.
-This is not required when booting from a wormhole image.
+* Command completion of kubectl will be enabled by k8s_boot.yml, however signing out and in might be required. *On Wormhole command completion works out of the box*.
+Should you not use Wormhole, bash completion should be installed (*sudo apt install bash-completion*) followed by signing out and back in again.
+* **It is possible to instruct Atomika to assign rights to a second user**, over and above the ansible user, **to use kubectl**.
+Append *'-e second_kubectl_user=${second_user}*' to k8s_boot.yml.

 ## Other things to keep in mind
-1) Check that server IP's are correct in the inventory
+1) Check that ip addresses are correct in the inventory
 2) Check that user account is correct during bootstrapping and that it has been changed to the ansible user after bootstrapping
-2) Run kubeadm_reset.yml to reset clusters after use or upon failure
 3) Run HAProxy on its own node
-4) Always reset kubeadmin on a K8S node before removing it from the cluster.
-A common problem is to assign a K8S node as the HAProxy host after forgetting to reset it using kubeadm.
-This can result in port conflicts between Kubelet and HAProxy.
 5) Builder server should not be a control-plane unless it is a single node cluster.
 Should apps image fail to deploy (ErrImgPull), this is most likely the reason.